jimmy-linux/jimmy-linux.github.io/index.md

 As for a mouse - I use just trackpoint or a trackpad.
 Mouse is just too far away from the keyboard.

+## Lifestyle
+I always try to keep my lifestyle active.
+The first thing in the morning should be movement.
+Recovery should be only by movement.
+Excercising is beyond negotiation.
+If commuting somewhere then only by bicycle.
+Also, I try to connect with people as much as possible, and only IRL if possible.

 ## My background
 I'm Dmytro Rohiv, born in Rivne, Ukraine.
 Moved to Kyiv in 2025.
 First touched